Maccabi Tel Aviv F.C.: 1980s

 Another memorable event of the 1980s occurred at the beginning of the decade, in a match against Beitar Jerusalem held at the YMCA Stadium in Jerusalem in the second matchweek of the 1981–82 season.
 The match referee Avraham Klein, of international reputation, disallowed a Beitar goal but the players continued to celebrate.
 Maccabi defender Menahem "Miko" Belo quickly resumed play, passed on to midfielder Moti Ivanir who found himself facing the Beitar keeper Yossi Mizrachi on his own.
 To the great ire of the local fans he scored the goal that would ultimately lead to a 1–2 Maccabi victory.

-Despite the less than scintillating nature of Maccabi's performances throughout the decade, the club was blessed with a number of outstanding players, including Moti Ivanir, midfielder Alon Natan, goalkeeper Bonni Ginzburg and striker Eli Driks who succeeded in leaving their mark on the club's history.
+Despite the less than scintillating nature of Maccabi's performances throughout the decade, the club had a number of outstanding players, including Moti Ivanir, midfielder Alon Natan, goalkeeper Bonni Ginzburg and striker Eli Driks who succeeded in leaving their mark on the club's history.
 Ivanir, who made his maiden performance for Maccabi aged 16, scored 67 times playing for the club throughout the decade, with the exception of the two years he spent at Dutch side Roda JC Kerkrade.
 Alon Natan found the net 40 times before leaving the club for Bnei Yehuda at the end of the 1989–90 season.
 He was subsequently forced into retirement at age 23 due to injury.

 Bonni Ginzburg protected the Maccabi goal from the beginning of the decade until the 1987–88 season.
 He earned himself a place on the national squad and two years later became the first Israeli goalkeeper to play abroad.
 Eli Driks, one of the club's all-time greatest strikers, came through the youth ranks at the beginning of the 1980s and began a successful career at the fulcrum of the Maccabi Tel Aviv attack that lasted 20 years.